Sureshpatil4348/Fxlabs.ai_Front_end/README.md

    - Changes: `calculateRsi` in `src/store/useRSITrackerStore.js`, `src/store/useRSICorrelationStore.js`, and `src/store/useMarketStore.js` drop the last bar only when there are more than `period + 1` bars.
 - Minor residual differences can arise from feed and timestamp alignment; in normal conditions the values should be very close to MT5.

+### RSI Tracker Display Rules (Oversold/Overbought)
+- Default thresholds: Overbought = 70, Oversold = 30.
+These are user-configurable per dashboard settings.
+- Pair classification in lists:
+  - Oversold tab shows symbols with RSI ≤ Oversold threshold; sorted by RSI ascending (most oversold first).
+  - Overbought tab shows symbols with RSI ≥ Overbought threshold; sorted by RSI descending (most overbought first).
+- Cell coloring: RSI values render as green when ≤ Oversold, red when ≥ Overbought, gray otherwise.
+- Persistence: On load, saved values from `user_settings` are applied to the tracker; on Save, settings are validated and written back to the database.
+- Validation bounds in UI: Overbought is clamped to 50–90; Oversold is clamped to 10–50, with enforced Oversold < Overbought.
+- Alert config ranges: RSI Tracker Alerts validate Overbought 60–90 and Oversold 10–40 (alerts use their own stricter ranges).
+- Event tracking: The tracker records threshold crossings (crossdown/crossup) and exits from zones for recent RSI points per symbol.

 ### RSI Tracker: Toggle Shows Current Mode (Latest)
 - Fixed the RSI Tracker vs Watchlist toggle button to display the current mode rather than the target mode
 - Tooltip now mirrors RSI Correlation Dashboard style: "Switch to … mode"